Talkys/embeddedblog/embeddedblog/content/posts/the_true_smoke_detector.md

 ```

-That's all for this long time.
-I don't know which projects I'll try on the short term but probably something with a big complexity gap.
-Maybe something more RTOS like.
+That’s all for now.
+I’m not sure which projects I’ll try in the short term, but probably something with a bigger complexity gap, maybe something more RTOS-like.

-I'm going for some specialization for now.
-I hope to get bigger projects with those.
+For now, I’m going to focus on specialization.
+Hopefully, that leads to larger, more ambitious projects.

 — Talkys